 Bowlin is very involved in the community in promoting youth athletics.
 He helped start the St. Mary’s University Summer Basketball League, Morrie Miller Tackle football league, Winona Winstars Fastpitch softball, and Winona Youth Baseball.
 He has helped each of these groups from their inception, and lists these groups as some of his proudest accomplishments.
 Another area in which Bowlin was on the ground floor was the development and fundraising for Cotter Fields.
 "I feel great pride when I drive by the fields and see kids enjoying athletics.

 Bowlin’s philosophy of education is based on the idea that learning is a life long experience and gift.
 I believe that every child has the right to an outstanding education.
 It is my hope that every student we serve at WACS will find their "element" the place where their skills and passion intersect.

 Pat and his wife Laurie have six children.
-Danielle, Devin, Patrick, Lauren and Kathleen are all graduates of the WACS system and Cotter High School.
-Our youngest child Gabrielle is also a graduate of WACS and is currently attending Cotter Schools.
+Danielle, Devin, Patrick, Lauren, Kathleen and Gabby are all graduates of the WACS system and Cotter High School.
+Five of the children are college graduates and Gabrielle began her college journey in the Fall of 2017.
 Pat and Laurie welcomed their first grandson James into the family in June of 2016.
-For the Bowlin's their family is their greatest joy.
+For the Bowlin's family is their greatest joy.